This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Greece.

 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

-Merger control requirements apply to all transactions meeting the notification jurisdictional thresholds (as outlined in 3.2 (“Summary of the jurisdictional thresholds”) above), thus foreign-to-foreign transactions may be also captured by the merger control regime.
+Merger control requirements apply to all transactions meeting the notification jurisdictional thresholds (as outlined in question 6), thus foreign-to-foreign transactions may be also captured by the merger control regime.
 Accordingly, the same fines are also imposed in foreign-to-foreign transactions for failing to notify, subject to the provision that the concentration has an effect in Greece.

 For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?